Business Modeling

 Dragon1 supports business modelling in any framework or method.
 How can that be?
 You can create metamodels, set up modeling rules (a crud matrix) to go with that metamodel, and configure model types, reference or example models, and model shapes or icons.
 These five ingredients together form a framework or method.

 We have already configured three standards for you: The Business Model Canvas and Business Model Generation, and the Dragon1 Business Modeling Language.
 You only need to create an account and log in, and you will be on your way.
 You can make use of the Help pages to guide you in the process of creating a business model.
-If you need more assistance or have to buy a PRO license, you can use the service desk.
+You can use the service desk if you need more assistance or have to buy a PRO license.

 What Others Say About Modeling Businesses